mcizol/algorithms/README.md

 # algorithms

 In this repository, I will share my algorithms works.
-Which will help to understand, how they work.
+Which will help to understand the basics of algorithms.

 ## BinarySearch algorithm